 When will the drive in movies start in New Jersey?

 Back to the Movies Drive Ins planned to start the third week of May, so long as they have the approvals needed to do so and the 8 pm New Jersey curfew is lifted.
-There are not any additional details on their website or Facebook page as of May 17, 2020.
+As of August 28, 2020 they had not held any public drive in movies in New Jersey and were not currently set up to pop up in any towns.

-New Jersey townships are putting together their drive in movie schedules now.
-Once published we’ll start adding them to our Calendar of Events.
+New Jersey townships have put together their impressive drive in movie schedule.
+You can find them on our Calendar of Events.

-The Karpool Cinema started showing outdoor movies this past weekend on a trial basis.
+The Karpool Cinema started showing outdoor movies in May on a trial basis.
 There were showings on Thursday, Friday, and Saturday night.
-We believe it will be back.
+It ran through June.
+There are no other movies currently scheduled.

-Demarest Farms will have outdoor movies beginning June 8, 2020 thru August 29, 2020!
-It looks like movies will be available Wednesdays, Thursdays, and Saturdays.
+Demarest Farms will have outdoor movies beginning June 8, 2020 thru October 31, 2020!
+It looks like drive in movies will be available multiple evenings each week.

 Boxcar Drive In Movies will kick off their drive in movies on Friday, May 29, 2020.
-So far dates have been set for additional movies in June.
+They have held multiple pop up drive in movies this summer.
+The final movie date is September 1, 2020.

 Are there drive in movies near me in New Jersey?